Only the Strong Survive (song)

-"Only the Strong Survive" is a song written by Jerry Butler, Kenny Gamble and Leon Huff and originally sung in 1968 by Jerry Butler, released on his album The Ice Man Cometh.
-It was the most successful single of his career, reaching #4 on the Billboard Hot 100 and was #1 for two weeks on the Billboard Black Singles Chart, in March and April 1969, respectively.
+"Only the Strong Survive" is a song written by Jerry Butler, Kenny Gamble, and Leon Huff and originally sung in 1968 by Jerry Butler, released on his album The Ice Man Cometh.
+It was the most successful single of his career, reaching number 4 on the Billboard Hot 100 and was number one for two weeks on the Billboard Black Singles Chart, in March and April 1969, respectively.

 "Only the Strong Survive" was the first of two singles by Butler which were gold certified by the RIAA, selling over a million copies (the second was "Ain't Understanding Mellow" in 1972).

+The song begins with a spoken recitation, that goes:

+"I remember my first love affair.

+Somehow or another the whole dam thing went wrong.

+And my momma had some great advice.

+So, I thought I'd put it in the words of this song".

+This is followed, in song, by the narrator, singing about the fact that the woman he loved was gone, and that his mother told him to stand up, be strong, and to look for another girl instead, after feeling depressed about the terrible ordeal.